Metric geometry of locally compact groups: Geodesically adapted (pseudo-)metrics and compact generation

 .2cm

-[On a topological group, a word metric need not be locally bounded.
+(5) On a topological group, a word metric with respect to a compact generating subset need not be locally bounded.
 For example, let $F$ be a dense subgroup of $\SO(3)$ {Orthogonal group! $\textnormal{O}(n)$, $\SO (n)$} that is free of rank $2$, endowed with the topology induced by that of $\SO(3)$; note that this topological group is not locally compact.
 Let $S = \{s_1, s_2\}$ be a free basis of $F$.
 The word metric $d_S$ on $F$ is not locally bounded.

 Indeed, let $U$ be a neighbourhood of $1$ in $F$.
 Consider a sequence $\{\gamma_n\}_{n \ge 1}$ of pairwise distinct points in $F$ converging to $1$ in $\SO(3)$.
 For every $k \ge 1$, the $d_S$-diameter of $\{\gamma_n\}_{n \ge k}$ is infinite.
 Since this set is contained in $U$ for $k$ large enough, the $d_S$-diameter of $U$ is infinite.
-Hence $d_S$ is not locally bounded.]
+Hence $d_S$ is not locally bounded.

 .2cm